Homepage Astrology Blog Star Guide Horoscopes Nude Horoscopes Tarotscopes Compatibility Astro Shop Guest Book

 Anareta

 A planet severely afflicting the Hyleg at birth and by direction.
-Usually a malefic, but any planet can be the Anareta.
-It is believed to portend the cause of death.
+Usually a malefic, but any planet can be the Anareta, particularly the lord of the 8th, the almuten of the lord of the 8th, or any planet placed in the 8th house.
+Known as the "killing planet", it is believed to portend the cause of death.

 Anaretic Degree (Anaretic Place)

-The 29th degree of any Sign.
+1. The 30th degree (29°00'–29°59') of any Sign.
 It is also known as the degree of fate.
-Planets and other factors that occupy the anaretic degree reveal deep issues that generate significant trials in life.
+Planets and other factors that occupy the anaretic degree reveal deep issues which generate significant trials in life.

 Angles